googleapis/google-cloud-cpp/doc/contributor/howto-guide-forks-and-pull-requests.md

 previous two copies.

 The cloned repo that you created in the previous step will have its `origin` set to your forked repo.
-You should now tell git about the the main `upstream` repo, which you'll use to pull commits made by others in order to keep your local repo and fork up to date.
+You should now tell git about the main `upstream` repo, which you'll use to pull commits made by others in order to keep your local repo and fork up to date.

 ```console
 git remote add upstream git@github.com:googleapis/google-cloud-cpp.git